5 Reasons To Try This Salad Recipe

 - Lime: Fresh-squeezed lime juice is our choice for the light, creamy dressing for this salad, but you could definitely use lemon juice instead.

-How to Make Avocado and Tomato Salad
+How to Make Avocado Tomato Salad

 Recipe Notes